VA-111 Shkval: Design and capabilities

 Some reports indicate that the VA-111 possibly exceeds speeds of 250 kn, and that work on a 300 kn version was underway.

 The high speed is made possible by supercavitation, whereby a gas bubble surrounding the torpedo is created by outward deflection of water by its specially-shaped nose cone and the expansion of gases from its engine and the gas generator in the nose.
 This minimizes water contact with the torpedo, significantly reducing drag.

 Early designs may have relied solely on an inertial guidance system.
 The initial design was intended for nuclear warhead delivery.
 Later designs reportedly include terminal guidance and conventional warheads.

 The torpedo steers using four fins that skim the inner surface of the supercavitation gas bubble.
 To change direction, the fin(s) on the inside of the desired turn are extended, and the opposing fins are retracted.

 In 2016, KTRV was upgrading Shkval.

 Manufacture

-The torpedo is manufactured in Kyrgyzstan by a state-owned factory.
-In 2012 the Russian government asked for a 75% ownership of the factory in exchange for writing off massive Kyrgyz debt to Russia.
+The torpedo is manufactured in Kyrgyzstan by the "Dastan" state-owned factory.
+In 2012 the Russian government asked for a 75% ownership of the factory in exchange for writing off $180 million Kyrgyz debt to Russia.